Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/16_scene_refactoring/index.md

 For now, we have commented out the `SceneMenu` and `SceneGameOver` classes.
 We will implement them in the next step.

-Test the game: you should have exactly the same result as before.
+Test the game: you should have exactly the same behaviour as before.

 ## Conclusion

 In this lesson, we have refactored the game so it can use a scene system.
 We have created the `Scene` interface and the `SceneGame` class, which contains all the game logic.
 We have also created a simple scene management system in the `Game1` class.

 In the next step, we will implement the main menu and the game over scenes.